 An initial saddle map showed that I was tilting my pelvis in the saddle quite dramatically, and the Retül sensors used in tandem showed that this had an effect on knee extension, with mine sitting at 38/44 degrees - the right leg quite outside the 35-40 degree guideline.

 Burt measured my sit bones and helpfully remarked that mine are particularly child bearing ready - a nice way of saying I'm wider than most, at 169mm.

-As a result he put me on a Specialized Oura saddle (a lot like the now discontinued Ruby favoured by Lizzie Deignan in her Boels-Dolmans days) in 168mm.
+As a result he put me on a Specialized Oura saddle (since discontinued and replaced by the Specialized Romin Evo Mimic) in 168mm.
 The Stealth I’d been riding comes available in 142mm and 152mm.

 The saddle map showed a marked improvement in the amount I was tilting in the saddle.
 Not only that, with less tilt, my knee angle evened up to 34/38 degree.